detheridge02/Sector-file-docs/Positions.md

 # What do they look like in Euroscope?
 ![live positions](images/positions.png)

 In this image Euroscope shows all active controllers.
-In the Positions.txt file for EGNX you would create

 # How to format them
 These defintions go into the .ESE file.